 Overview of Exposure at Default Models

-Exposure at default (EAD) is the loss exposure for a bank when a debtor defaults on a loan.
+Exposure at default (EAD) is the loss exposure (balance at the time of default) for a bank when a debtor defaults on a loan.

 For example, the loss reserves are usually estimated as the expected loss (EL), given by the following formula:

 With increased availability of data, there are several different types of EAD models.
 Risk Management Toolbox™ supports: